ViriCruz/readouts_tracker/README.md

 Here you can see what do you read more during a day.
 Showing a pie chart to represent the percentage of the categories that you read.

-## How to contribute and partipate
+## How to contribute and participate
-Fork this repo and submit a PR for review and potential merge to main branch.
-Feel free to leave feedback :smile:
+Fork this repo and submit a PR for review and potential merge to the main branch.
+Feel free to leave feedback. :smile:

 ## Authors